Skip to main content

 4. Get the car checked out

-Before finalizing the deal and revving up the engines, you may want to ensure the engines (and the rest of the car) can be revved.
+Before finalizing the deal and revving up the engine, you may want to ensure the engine (and the rest of the car) can be revved.
 Getting a second opinion on the car’s condition from a trusted mechanic could save you some headaches later, especially with a used car.
 If that’s not possible, you may be able to use the car's vehicle identification number (VIN) to search online databases for service records.

 5. Pay with a cashier's check